cvicens/archetype-operator/README.md

 As you have seen our Ansible role clones a git repo... so it needs git binary installed... so we need to install it in the image of our container.
 I almost forgot, we also need a python package 'jmespath' for the json_query filters.

-To do this please open `./build/Dockerfile` compare it's contents and subtitute them with this.
+To do this please open `./build/Dockerfile` compare it's contents and substitute them with this.

 ```
 FROM quay.io/operator-framework/ansible-operator:v0.5.0